AdrienPoupa/laradose/README.md

 ### 2.1 Automated installation

-A bash script is provided to install Laradose automatically.
+A Bash script is provided to install Laradose automatically.
 It will add the required files to your project's folder and help you configure Laradose.
 This is the preferred method.
 To use it, `cd` into your project's folder and run:

 ```